netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

       traceparent: 00-405062f633be64ee006089dfca95a153-e021f9e263aad8e2-01
       tracestate: vendorname1=opaqueValue1,vendorname2=opaqueValue2

-## Unsuccessful creation New Data Resources (from section B.2.1 in {{RFC8040}})
+## Unsuccessful creation of New Data Resources (from Appendix B.2.1 of {{RFC8040}})

-{{W3C-Trace-Context}} specifies that vendor MAY validate the tracestate header and that invalid headers MAY be discarded.
-In the section about [Error handling](#error-handling), it is stated that servers MAY return an error.
-Let's assume that is our implementation.
+{{W3C-Trace-Context}} specifies that a vendor may validate the tracestate header and that invalid headers may be discarded.
+Section 2.1 on [Error handling](#error-handling), states that servers may return an error.
+Let's assume that an implementation follows that behavior.

-Example of a badly formated tracestate header using {{RFC8040}} example B.2.1, which by following :
+Example of a badly formated tracestate header using {{RFC8040}} example (Appendix B.2.1), in which a server receives the following:

       POST /restconf/data/example-jukebox:jukebox/library HTTP/1.1
       Host: example.com